bartczernicki/AzureOpenAILogProbs/README.md

 ## Console Processing Options

 ### 1) First Token Probability - How Confident is the AI (LLM) Model with the information to answer the question
+   * The (LLM) model will respond with only either **True** or **False**.
+The model will basically classify (True or False) if it thinks there is enough information (True) or not enough information (False) in the provided Wikipedia grounding to answer the question in the prompt.
    * Uses the Azure OpenAI LogProbs to determine the probability of only the first token in the response.
+The first token will always be either **True** or **False**.
-   * If the probability is high, it is likely the model has enough information (RAG context) to answer the question.
+   * If the probability is high, the (LLM) model is very confident in it's own answer (True or False)
-   * If the probability is low, it is likely the model does not have enough information (RAG context) to answer the question.
+   * If the probability is low, the (LLM) model is not very confident in it's own answer (True or False)
    * The probability can be used as a classification decision threshold of whether the model has enough information (RAG context) to answer the question.
+For example, one can provide a user experience with a verified signal that the answer has passed through a second validation when the emitted probability from the model (LLM) is over 90%.

 Example Output:
 ![Azure OpenAI Log Probs - First Token Prob](https://raw.githubusercontent.com/bartczernicki/AzureOpenAILogProbs/master/AzureOpenAILogProbs/Images/ProcessOption-FirstTokenProbability.png)